Dubul' ibhunu: Controversy

 South Africa's then official opposition political party, the Democratic Alliance, stated it would file a complaint with the United Nations Human Rights Council whilst the Freedom Front Plus, a right-wing Afrikaner nationalist party, opened a case of intimidation.
 Malema later denied the accusation, citing Judge Molahlehi's 2022 judgement that the song was to be interpreted within its political context and thus not to be taken literally.
 Malema also stated that he and the EFF would continue to sing the song.

-The Anti-Defamation League has issued a notice stating that, despite its origins, the crude lyrics could be interpreted as a call for violence and urged to avoid invoking expressions that include violent threats.

 In March 2025, Elon Musk posted a video to X of Julius Malema singing "Dubul' ibhunu" with a caption expressing his outrage at "a major political party ... that is actively promoting white genocide".
 US President Donald Trump then reposted Musk's comment on his own Truth Social along with his own condemnation of the song and a request that the South African government "protect Afrikaner and other disfavored minorities" as well as inviting Afrikaners to immigrate to the United States.
 For a time on 14 May 2025, X's chatbot Grok suddenly began mentioning "Kill the Boer" and white genocide in response to entirely unrelated topics, confusing users.
 The issue was fixed later that same day.